Westchester Car Accident Lawyers

 In general, as per New York Consolidated Laws, Civil Practice Law and Rules § 214 (4), the time limit for filing personal injury claims related to car accidents in New York is three years.
 Note: there several exceptions, particularly when government entities are involved.
 The time limit for filing such claims can be as short as 90 days.

-New York Hit and Run Accident/No Insurance
+Westchester Hit and Run Accident/No Insurance

 If you were hit by someone who fled the scene of the accident, or a driver with no insurance, it is likely that you can still recover monetary compensation for your injuries.
-Uninsured/Underinsured motorist coverage, which all insurance polices include, is designed for this situation.
+Uninsured/underinsured motorist coverage, which all insurance polices include, is designed for this situation.

-Contact a Westchester Car Accident Lawyer Today
+Speak With a Westchester Car Accident Lawyer Today

 Whether you were in a car accident on I-287 in White Plains, I-87 in Yonkers, I-95 in New Rochelle, or any highway or local road throughout the state of New York, a Grant & Longworth attorney can help.

-When you contact us, you will speak with an experienced car accident lawyer, not just an assistant or paralegal.
+When you contact us, you will speak with an experienced Westchester car accident lawyer, not just an assistant or paralegal.